Developer(s) – Konami Computer Entertainment Tokyo & Konami Computer Entertainment Nagoya

 Symphony of the Night is often regarded as the commercial and artistic pinnacle of the entire Castlevania series.
 At the time of its release, 2D gaming was going out of fashion, and 3D gaming was considered the next best thing; the future of the industry.
-For a lot of people, Symphony of the Night served as a reminder that traditional 2D side scrolling video games can still be played and enjoyed regardless of what style might be the more popular, and it also left a lasting legacy behind, as the release of the game prompted the coinage of the term Metroidvania, for the style of play that involves 2D open-word exploration.
+For a lot of people, Symphony of the Night served as a reminder that traditional 2D side-scrolling video games can still be played and enjoyed regardless of what style might be the more popular, and it also left a lasting legacy behind, as the release of the game prompted the coinage of the term Metroidvania, for the style of play that involves 2D open-world exploration.
 After finally playing this game, I can say that I haven’t been disappointed, although it did leave me wanting more at the end.

 Graphics – 9/10

 Symphony of the Night also sent out a significant message to do with visuals in video games; that they should be judged not by their level of graphical advancement, but by their artistic merit.
 And this game certainly delivers on artistic merit.
-The environments in this game are wonderfully designed, and add to the atmosphere very effectively.
+The environments in this game are wonderfully designed and add to the atmosphere very effectively.
 A lot of gloomy and scary-looking locations such as the library, as well as the outlandish roster of enemies throughout, certainly make the game look original as well as excellent in terms of conceptual design.
 I think the most annoying enemies in the game are the flaming ghosts, that make particularly annoying sounds when they die, but that’s not down to visuals at all, but the sound.
-And the game certainly makes up for that in it’s stellar soundtrack.
+And the game certainly makes up for that in its stellar soundtrack.

 Gameplay – 9/10